Skip to content

 Similarly, a study conducted by Cornell University found that customers who use “one-click” checkout spend 28.5% more and shop 43% more often.

-“This shopping behavior also applies with account payments,” adds Lochan.
+“This shopping behaviour also applies with account payments,” adds Lochan.
 “This gives customers the right payment methods and ways to pay on time, every time.”

 It’s clear that the smoother, more integrated the payment process, and the more choices you can offer, the happier your customers will be, and the more likely they are to return and spend more with your business.